exasol/row-level-security/doc/user_guide/user_guide.md

 #### Listing Roles

-The following statement shows a list of existing roles and their ids.
+The following statement shows a list of existing roles and their IDs.

 ```sql
 EXECUTE SCRIPT LIST_ALL_ROLES();